pulumi/pulumi-hugo/themes/default/content/resources/how-to-deploy-apache-kafka-in-aws/index.md

 ---
 title: "How to deploy Apache Kafka on Amazon MSK"
 allow_long_title: true
-meta_desc: "Learn how to deploy Apache Kafka on Amazon MSK.
-This tutorial provides instructions for developers and DevOps professionals to effectively set up, configure, and manage Apache Kafka clusters using Amazon MSK as part of their daily operations."
+meta_desc: "Learn about Apache Kafka deployment on Amazon MSK with our Pulumi example.
+Perfect for DevOps and developers managing Kafka clusters daily."
 type: ai-answers
 date: 2023-07-24
 ---